 E. Oral Examination.
 An oral examination is held at the end of the Spring semester.
 The candidate begins with a 30-minute oral presentation on their thesis research.
 If the candidate wishes, this talk can be open to the public.
 The oral presentation is followed by the oral examination, which is closed to the public and is conducted by an outside examiner along with the department faculty.
 The oral exam covers material from the thesis and (possibly) the written examination.
 Thus, students are strongly encouraged to prepare for the oral examination following the written examination.

 The awarding of "Honors" (or "High Honors" or "Highest Honors") is decided by the outside examiner in consultation with the department faculty.
 The decision is based on: (1) the quality of the thesis, (2) lab productivity, (3) the oral summary and examinations, and (4) the written exam.
 Meeting deadlines set for the various parts of the program are also considered.

-Students working toward Senior Honors simultaneously complete requirements for the Senior Exercise in Chemistry or Biochemistry.
-The 30- minute oral presentation of the thesis research (in May) counts as the oral portion of the Senior Exercise, and the Introduction section of the Honors Thesis (submitted in January) counts as the written part of the Senior Exercise.
-A grade for the Senior Exercise (passed, or passed with distinction) is a separate grade from Honors.
-In addition, Honors candidates must attend all of the regular Senior Exercise presentations during the Spring semester.
+Students working toward Senior Honors simultaneously complete requirements for the Senior Capstone in Chemistry or Biochemistry.
+The 30- minute oral presentation of the thesis research (in May) counts as the oral portion of the Senior Capstone, and the Introduction section of the Honors Thesis (submitted in January) counts as the written part of the Senior Capstone.
+A grade for the Senior Capstone (passed, or passed with distinction) is a separate grade from Honors.
+In addition, Honors candidates must attend all of the regular Senior Capstone presentations during the Spring semester.

 Students graduating with Honors in Chemistry often state that it was the part of their time at Kenyon about which they are most proud.
 The Chemistry Department shares this pride and encourages students to consider the path toward Honors and discuss with us the challenges and rewards.